 Will, I just want to take the time and thank you for a great product!
-I make my own soft plastic baits and have had troubles attatching skirts to certain baits, with mend it I can achive a great bond.
-There is an odor but it will dissipate after it cures, and it is super clean and clear- perfect baits are the results.
+I make my own soft plastic baits and have had troubles attatching skirts to certain baits, with Mend-it I can achieve a great bond.
+There is an odor but it dissipates after it cures, and it is super clean and clear-perfect baits are the results.
 I would like to share this with potential users of this product because you made me a believer.
 Thanks again and I will most definately purchase again.
 Todd F

 Dear Will, The Ebay feedback line doesn’t give enough space to tell all I want to say.
 I received the item with some skepticism.
 I’ve tried others that were poor.
 I tried it right away, it's great.
 It works fast, isn't messy, and the packaging's great.
 Others I tried always came half empty because of evaporation and were not nearly as effective.
 Living in the northeast, the pickerel up here shred my swimbaits and frogs while fishing for bass.
 I can’t keep them from biting so this will be the next best thing.
 Thanks again, great product, keep up the great work.
 Roger-Ebay customer